Established: June 5, 2000

 2. PERFORMANCE STANDARDS

 The standards outlined here guide all decisions made at each stage of a regular faculty appointment, beginning with the original decision to hire.
 Because these standards are intended to apply university-wide to faculty members engaged in complex intellectual endeavours, they cannot be expressed in absolute quantitative terms.
-Nonetheless, they do provide a framework around which qualitative judgments can be made by academic administrators and by those serving on tenure and promotion committees.
+Nonetheless, they do provide a framework around which qualitative judgments can be made by academic administrators and by those serving on tenure, permanence and promotion committees.

 Teaching

 The purpose of teaching is to facilitate learning.
 Thus, effective teaching draws the strands of a field together in a way that provides coherence and meaning, places what is known in context, lays the groundwork for future learning, and opens the way for connections between the known and the unknown.
-High-quality teaching is an important goal of the University.
-All regular faculty members are expected to contribute to undergraduate teaching and, where possible, to contribute to graduate teaching and to participate in project/thesis supervision.
+Effective teaching is an important goal of the University and consists of much more than what happens in the classroom.
+As detailed in the University’s Framework for Teaching Effectiveness, and its Addendum.

 In all of their teaching activities, faculty members are expected to be fair in the evaluation of student work and constructive in their comments.
 They are expected to be available to students for interviews and consultations outside the classroom at reasonable times.
 They must always respect the integrity of their students and carefully avoid any exploitation of them for private advantage.
 They must maintain strict confidentiality with regard to students' personal lives and political and religious views.
 They must comment on academic progress and provide judgments on character only to appropriate persons and in appropriate circumstances, and must always be as fair and as objective as possible when making assessments and providing letters of reference.